bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 select Annovar databases, and defines Annovar options (see [Annovar documentation](https://annovar.openbioinformatics.org)).

+This parameter enables users to select specific database using Annovar keyword (e.g. 'refGene', 'clinvar', etc.).

+Section 'annotation_fields' allows to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
+Use 'INFO' or 'ALL' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null', '"ALL": null').

+Section 'options' allows to define Annovar options (e.g. 'protocol', 'operation', 'genebase', 'xref', etc.).

+- 'protocol' is the Annovar keyword for the database (e.g. 'refGene', 'clinvar', etc.)

+- 'operation' is the Annovar operation (e.g. 'gx', 'g', 'r', 'f').
+  Default 'f' or autodetected is specific keyword ('g' for 'refGene', 'ensGene' and 'knwonGene', 'r'for 'cytoBand')

+- 'genebase' is the Annovar genebase option, using with 'g' operation (e.g. '-splicing_threshold 3 -indel_splicing_threshold 3 -hgvs')

+- 'xref' is the Annovar xref option, using with 'gx' operation (e.g.
+  '/path/to/xref/file')

+- 'options' is the Annovar additional options (e.g. '-other_options')

+If a full path is not provided, the system will automatically detect files within database folders (see Configuration doc) and assembly (see Parameter option).

 Examples:

 > Annotation with multiple Annovar databases, with fields selection, and